t4k11/538NFL/README.md

 **Predict Only Ties** | 14.50

-The accuracy of the predictions fall short of the Vegas lines, as would be expected, but not by much.
+The accuracy of the predictions fall short of the Vegas lines, as expected, but not by much!
 The RMSE (a measure of error, with lower values meaning less error) of 538's predictions this past season was **13.57**, and Vegas's was **13.10**.
-For comparison, if you had a model that predicted every single game to end in a tie, the RMSE would have been **14.50**.
+For comparison, if you had a naive model that predicted every single game to end in a tie, the RMSE would have been **14.50**.

 ---